Monday, 28 June 2021

 Town buses and Autos are available from Lalgudi.

-The temple at Edayathumangalam is about 4 km from Lalgudi, 20 km from Main Guard Gate, 26 km from Tiruchirappalli, 50.3 km from Thanjavur, and 321 km from Chennai.
+The temple at Edayathumangalam is about 4 km from Lalgudi, 20 km from the Main Guard Gate, 26 km from Tiruchirappalli, 50.3 km from Thanjavur, and 321 km from Chennai.

 LOCATION OF THE TEMPLE: CLICK HERE